-to help people adapt to climate Soil sealing is the permanent covering of the soil surface with impermeable artificial materials (e.g. asphalt, cement) leading to non-reversible loss of soil and most of its ecosystem services (FAO, 2016).
+Grey infrastructures provide an important means of adapting to biophysical challenges including hazards and climate driven extreme events, but are often costly to install and maintain, tend to have low flexibility, and when they fail can generate catastrophic social and ecological impacts.
+Soil sealing Soil sealing is the permanent covering of the soil surface with impermeable artificial materials (e.g. asphalt, cement) leading to non-reversible loss of soil and most of its ecosystem services (FAO, 2016).
 These materials do not allow water to filter into the ground and instead favor the rapid flow of water into gutters, drains, and rivers, increasing the risk of flooding and of polluted runoff reaching natural water bodies without treatment.
-Also, as rainfall cannot infiltrate sufficiently, groundwater resources can recover only poorly.
+Also, as rainfall cannot infiltrate sufficiently, groundwater resources can recover only poorly. - Jones HP, Hole DG, Zavaleta ES (2012) Hamessing nature to help people adapt to climate change.
+Nat Clim Chang 2:504-509. doi:10.1038/nclimate1463 - 2Depietri, Yaella & McPhearson, Timon.
+(2017).
+Integrating the Grey, Green, and Blue in Cities: Nature-Based Solutions for Climate Change Adaptation and Risk Reduction.
+10.1007/978-3-319-56091-5\6.
 Green and Blue infrastructure Urban green and blue infrastructure can be defined as a strategically planned network of natural and semi-natural areas and other environmental features designed and managed to deliver a wide range of ecosystem services (i.e. contributions or benefits that ecosystems provide to people) within the boundary of a city (EC, 2013).
 They rely primarily on healthy, functioning ecosystems and allow for little or no technological intervention.
-Some examples of urban green and blue infrastructure are: - Green infrastructure: parks, street trees, green roofs and other green spaces - Blue infrastructure: ponds, rivers, lakes and other urban watercourses Soil sealing Sponge cities are cities using green and blue infrastructures or other naturebased solutions that enable water to be infiltrated, absorbed and stored into the subsoil, preventing the accumulation of water in hard surfaces.
-6 CLEAN WATER AND SANITATION Integrated Water Resources Management Although there is no single definition of the concept of "Integrated Water Resources Management" (IWRM), it is commonly defined as the process which promotes the co-ordinated development and management of water, land and related resources, in order to maximize the resultant economic and social welfare in an equitable manner without compromising the sustainability of vital ecosystems.
+Some examples of urban green and blue infrastructure are: - Green infrastructure: parks, street trees, green roofs and other green spaces - Blue infrastructure: ponds, rivers, lakes and other urban watercourses Sponge cities Sponge cities are cities using green and blue infrastructures or other naturebased solutions that enable water to be infiltrated, absorbed and stored into the subsoil, preventing the accumulation of water in hard surfaces.

+Integrated Water Resources Management Although there is no single definition of the concept of "Integrated Water Resources Management" (IWRM), it is commonly defined as the process which promotes the co-ordinated development and management of water, land and related resources, in order to maximize the resultant economic and social welfare in an equitable manner without compromising the sustainability of vital ecosystems.
 This requires the active participation and cooperation of the various social and private actors and stakeholders in the planning and decision-making processes.
-Integrated Water Resources Management often uses a combination of grey, green and blue infrastructure development and maintenance, adapted to the specific local contexts within a city and in its surrounding watershed.
+IWRM often uses a combination of grey, green and blue infrastructure development and maintenance, adapted to the specific local contexts within a city and in its surrounding watershed.
 Today, IWRM is considered one of the best ways to achieve SDG 6 "Clean Water and Sanitation".
-Case Studies In this section of the PLN, five out of 10 practical cases presented during the event are introduced.
+Case Studies In this section of the PLN, five out of ten practical cases presented during the event are introduced.
 Each of these cases went through rounds of peer consultation around concrete challenges.
-The conclusions obtained from these discussions are included in the box at the end of each of them.
+The conclusions obtained from these rounds are included in a box at the end of each of the cases.
 Banjul, The Gambia Rehabilitation of a poor and dysfunctional drainage network to build resilience against flooding